 In Onitsha (Onicha), women who belong to the Otu Odu society hold significant social and spiritual influence.
 The Otu Odu is an exclusive and prestigious group traditionally composed of high-status women, often those who are married to wealthy men or have demonstrated considerable wealth and contribution to their community.
-Membership into the Otu Odu society is seen as an honour and a symbol of respect, reflecting a woman’s elevated social standing.
+Membership into the Otu Odu society is seen as an honour and a symbol of respect.

 In the Igbo town of Onitsha (Onicha), the Otu Odu society represents a powerful organization of high-status women who hold notable social, spiritual, and political influence.
 The Otu Odu society, an exclusive and prestigious association, is traditionally composed of women from influential backgrounds—those married to wealthy men or who have amassed personal wealth and made significant contributions to their community.
 Membership in this society is a revered honor that signifies a woman’s elevated standing and garners deep respect within the community